 Projects funded with the above sources of grant funds are selected through a competitive process derived from the coordinated planning effort.
-Many, if not all, of the suggested strategies and solutions could be structured to take advantage of available program funds.
+Many if not all of the suggested strategies and solutions could be structured to take advantage of available program funds.
 The sources of funds and examples of eligible projects are described below:

-Bus and Bus Facilities Grants (5339)
+Bus and Bus Facilities Program (5339)

-The Bus and Facilities Program is established under Section 5339, replacing the previous Section 5309 discretionary Bus and Bus Facilities Program.
-This capital program provides funding to replace, rehabilitate, and purchase buses and related equipment and to construct bus-related facilities.
+This grant program is established under Section 5339, replacing the previous Section 5309 discretionary Bus and Bus Facilities program.
+This capital program provides funding to replace, rehabilitate, and purchase buses and related equipment, and to construct bus-related facilities.
 This program requires a 20 percent local match.